HIV and AIDS

 - Using intravenous drugs and sharing needles

-If your health care provider suspects HIV infection, you may receive a "rapid test," which can provide results in 20 minutes.
-If the test is positive, your health care provider will order a blood test to detect antibodies against the virus.
-If this test is positive, the doctor will order a CD4 count (see above) and a viral load (an indication of the amount of virus present).
-This information, along with your symptoms, helps the doctor see what stage the disease is in and determine the best course of treatment for you, including the appropriate tests and medications.
+If your doctor suspects HIV infection, you may receive a "rapid test," which can provide results in 20 minutes.
+If the test is positive, your doctor will order a blood test to detect antibodies against the virus.
+If that test is also positive, the doctor will order a CD4 count (see above) and a viral load (an indication of the amount of virus present).
+This information, along with your symptoms, helps the doctor see what stage the disease is in and determine the best course of treatment, including the appropriate tests and medications.
 For example, if you are experiencing shortness of breath, your doctor will order a chest x-ray, particularly if your CD4 count is low.
 Some symptoms and tests may require evaluation in the hospital.

-HIV tests may not be accurate immediately after you are infected, because it can take up to 12 weeks for your body to develop antibodies against the virus.
+HIV tests may not be accurate immediately after you are infected.
+It can take up to 12 weeks for your body to develop antibodies against the virus.
 If you suspect you have been infected and your test is negative, you may need to be retested after a short time to confirm the result.

 If you do test positive for HIV, you will be asked to tell your sexual partners immediately so they can also be tested.

-Many valuable medications can slow the progression of HIV infection to full blown AIDS.
-Treatment is usually initiated when the CD4 count falls to a certain level.
+Medication can slow the progression of HIV infection to full blown AIDS.
+Doctors typically prescribe treatment when the CD4 count falls to a certain level.
 Generally, physicians use a combination of these medicines, including a type called protease inhibitors.
 In addition, antibiotics and other therapies are used to prevent or treat specific complications.
 It is important that a doctor who specializes in HIV direct your care.
-Your health care provider will know the most effective treatment for you, including the most current medical regimen, what alternative treatments are safe, and which combinations may be harmful.
-If you are using any alternative therapies to complement your medical regimen, be sure to share this information with your doctor.
+Your doctor will know the most effective treatment for you, including the most current medical regimen, what alternative treatments are safe, and which combinations may be harmful.
+Tell your doctor if you are using any alternative therapies to complement your medical regimen.

-A combination of drugs is used to treat HIV very aggressively, with the aim of reducing the amount of virus in your blood to very low or undetectable levels and to suppress symptoms for as long as possible.
+Doctors use combination of drugs to treat HIV very aggressively, with the aim of reducing the amount of virus in your blood to very low or undetectable levels, and to suppress symptoms for as long as possible.

 Antiretroviral drugs help slow the progression of HIV by inhibiting the reproduction of the virus in your blood.
-It's important to keep a steady dose of antiretroviral drugs in your body to prevent the virus from developing resistance to the drugs.
+It is important to keep a steady dose of antiretroviral drugs in your body to prevent the virus from developing resistance to the drugs.
 Antiretroviral medications include:

-- Protease inhibitors (PIs) stop an HIV enzyme from replicating.
+- Protease inhibitors (PIs) .
+PIs stop an HIV enzyme from replicating.
 This class of drugs includes saquinavir (Invirase), nelfinavir (Viracept), ritonavir (Norvir), tipranavir (Aptivus), indinavir (Crixivan), amprenavir (Agenerase), and atazanavir (Reyataz).
-For people who have not responded to treatment, another medicine, darunavir (Prezista), is used in combination with other drugs.
-A combination of ritonavir and lopinavir (Kaletra) is among the most prescribed protease inhibitors.
-Protease inhibitors are considered the most powerful HIV drugs and often interact with other medications, so they must be monitored carefully.
+For people who have not responded to treatment, doctors may prescribe another medicine, darunavir (Prezista), in combination with other drugs.
+Ritonavir and lopinavir (Kaletra) is among the most prescribed combination.
+Protease inhibitors are considered the most powerful HIV drugs and often interact with other medications, so your doctor must monitor them carefully.

-- Nucleoside analogue reverse transcriptase inhibitors (NRTIs) also stop a particular HIV enzyme from replicating.
+- Nucleoside analogue reverse transcriptase inhibitors (NRTIs).
+Also stop a particular HIV enzyme from replicating.
 These drugs were among the first to be developed and include zidovudine or azidodeoxythymidine (Retrovir or AZT), lamivudine (Epivir), didanosine (Videx), abacavir (Ziagen), stavudine (Zerit), and zalcitabine (Hivid).
 Emtricitabine (Emtriva) is a newer drug in this class and is taken with at least two other HIV medications.
 Combinations of several other drugs are also available.
-All have side effects that must be monitored by your doctor.
+All have side effects that your doctor must monitor.

-- Non-nucleoside reverse transcriptase inhibitors (NNRTIs) stop the virus from making DNA, so it can't replicate itself.
-There are three drugs in this class: nevirapine (Viramune), efavirenz (Sustiva), and delavirdine (Rescriptor).
+- Non-nucleoside reverse transcriptase inhibitors (NNRTIs).
+Stop the virus from making DNA, so it cannot replicate itself.
+There are 3 drugs in this class: nevirapine (Viramune), efavirenz (Sustiva), and delavirdine (Rescriptor).
 They are often used if people cannot tolerate the side effects of protease inhibitors, want to delay protease inhibitor therapy, or if they have taken protease inhibitors but did not experience a drop in levels of the virus.
-Many of these drugs are cross resistant, meaning that if you develop resistance to one drug in this class it's likely you will be resistant to all.
+Many of these drugs are cross resistant, meaning that if you develop resistance to one drug in this class it is likely you will be resistant to all.

 - Combination drug therapies also exist.
 Epzicom is a combination of abacavir (Ziagen) and lamivudine (Epivir).
 Truvada is a combination of tenofovir (Viread) and emtricitabine (Emtriva).

-In addition, any opportunistic infections are treated with the appropriate medications, or in some cases medications are given to prevent the infections from occurring (prophylaxis).
+In addition, doctors treat any opportunistic infections with the appropriate medications, or in some cases they give medications to prevent infections from occurring (prophylaxis).